DahnJ/Awesome-Zarr/README.md

 ### NetCDF & HDF5

-Zarr, NetCDF, and HDF5 are three separate data formats that nonetheless relate to each other in multiple way.
+Zarr, NetCDF, and HDF5 are three separate data formats that nonetheless relate to each other in multiple ways.
 - Zarr inherits its hierarchical structure from HDF5.
 - Zarr is commonly accessed through [xarray](https://docs.xarray.dev/en/stable/index.html), whose [data models are based on the NetCDF data format](https://docs.xarray.dev/en/stable/getting-started-guide/why-xarray.html#core-data-structures)
 - NetCDF4 can [use HDF5 as a backend](https://www.bic.mni.mcgill.ca/users/sean/Docs/netcdf/guide.txn_85.html)